-As of 1 January 2018, it shall be applied the impairment requirements for the recognition and measurement of a loss allowance for financial assets that are measured at FVOCI.
-However, the loss allowance shall be recognised in other comprehensive income and shall not reduce the carrying amount of the financial asset in the statement of financial position.
+As of 1 January 2018, it shall be applied the impairment requirements for the recognition and measurement of an expected credit loss for financial assets that are measured at FVOCI.
+However, the expected credit loss shall be recognised in other comprehensive income and shall not reduce the carrying amount of the financial asset in the statement of financial position.
 The expected credit loss is reflected in other comprehensive income and accounted in profit or loss.
 The expected credit loss is reflected in other comprehensive income and the accumulated amount is recycled to statement of profit/loss following the derecognition of related financial asset.